abhishekvp/cesium-lg/README.md

 ### Deploying the Application

-* Clone or download this repository
+* Clone or download this repository.
-* cd into the directory of this repository
+* cd into the directory of this repository.
 * Move this directory to host it on a server.
-On a Linux machine with an Apache server, it would be placed at /var/www/html/
+On a Linux machine with an Apache server, it would be placed at /var/www/html/.
 * Rename the sample-web-config.js to web-config.js and sample-node-config.js to node-config.js.
 Populate the web-config.js with the Bing Maps API Key.
  * To obtain your own Bing Maps API Key, please follow the steps given [here](https://msdn.microsoft.com/en-us/library/ff428642.aspx).
  * You may change the Server address in node-config.js and web-config.js.
 By default it is set to 'localhost'.
 * `npm install`
-* `node server.js`to start the Node relayer.
+* `node server.js` to start the Node relayer.
 *  The application can now be accessed at:
   * Master Display: http://YOURSERVER/cesium-lg/Master-Client.html
   * Slave Displays: http://YOURSERVER/cesium-lg/Slave-Client.html?yaw=SOMEVALUE